ashishtele/ashishtele.github.io/_posts/2023-04-01-Vector_databases.md

 In recent years, machine learning has seen significant advancements in the form of deep learning algorithms.
 These algorithms often involve working with high-dimensional data in the form of vectors.
 As a result, vector databases have become an important tool for machine learning practitioners and vector embedding is a key to it.

+Vector embedding allows us to convert text, images etc. into numbers that can be easily processed by computers.
+These numerical representations are designed in such a way that similar objects are represented by similar vectors, and the distance between the vectors reflects the degree of similarity between the objects.
+Vector embeddings are leveraged for tasks such as clustering, classification, recommendation etc.

 <p align="center">
   <img width="550" height="250" src="/images/VectorDB_1.PNG">
 </p>